Angad8285/chatbot-cli/README.md

 This project implements a local CLI chatbot using a Hugging Face text generation model.

-Current status: Model loader implemented for `openai-community/openai-gpt`.
+Current status: Default model set to `microsoft/DialoGPT-small` (a small dialogue-tuned model).
+You can override with `--model <other-id>`.

 ## Features (Planned)
 - Hugging Face pipeline based generation